Dynamic-Filtering/dynamic-filtering/README.md

 # Usage 🕑

 The app filter manager component is the visual component for adding, removing and displaying your defined and to be defined filters.
 Using it is pretty easy.
-You only need to provide the current filters (active or inactive ones) as shown below:
+You only need to provide the initial filters (active or inactive ones) as shown below:

 ```html
 <app-filter-manager [filters]="filters"></app-filter-manager>